PuskasTamas/Bikerental/README.md

 It creates backup agent files with timestamps in their names, too.

 ### Manually install the database
-The *Create Bikerental database.md* describes the order in which the files should be run
+*Create Bikerental database.md* describes the order in which the files should be run
 if you want to create the database yourself.

-- *schema.jpg* shows the structure of the database.
+*Schema.jpg* shows the structure of the database.